seandstewart/bardly/pending/problems/the-merchant-of-venice/uncut.md

 **LAUNCELOT**
 Certainly my conscience will serve me to run from
 this Jew my master.
 The fiend is at mine elbow and
-tempts me saying to me ‘Gobbo, Launcelot Gobbo, good
+tempts me saying to me 'Gobbo, Launcelot Gobbo, good
-Launcelot,’ or ‘good Gobbo,’ or good Launcelot
+Launcelot,' or 'good Gobbo,' or good Launcelot
 Gobbo, use your legs, take the start, run away.
 My
-conscience says ‘No; take heed,’ honest Launcelot;
+conscience says 'No; take heed,' honest Launcelot;
-take heed, honest Gobbo, or, as aforesaid, ‘honest
+take heed, honest Gobbo, or, as aforesaid, 'honest
 Launcelot Gobbo; do not run; scorn running with thy
-heels.’
+heels.'
 Well, the most courageous fiend bids me
-pack: ‘Via!’ says the fiend; ‘away!’ says the
+pack: 'Via!' says the fiend; 'away!' says the
-fiend; ‘for the heavens, rouse up a brave mind,’
+fiend; 'for the heavens, rouse up a brave mind,'
-says the fiend, ‘and run.’
+says the fiend, 'and run.'
 Well, my conscience,
 hanging about the neck of my heart, says very wisely
-to me ‘My honest friend Launcelot, being an honest
+to me 'My honest friend Launcelot, being an honest
-man’s son,’ or rather an honest woman’s son; for,
+man's son,' or rather an honest woman's son; for,
 indeed, my father did something smack, something
 grow to, he had a kind of taste; well, my conscience
-says ‘Launcelot, budge not.’
-‘Budge,’ says the
+says 'Launcelot, budge not.'
+'Budge,' says the
 fiend.
-‘Budge not,’ says my conscience.
+'Budge not,' says my conscience.
-‘Conscience,’ say I, ‘you counsel well;’ ’ Fiend,’
+'Conscience,' say I, 'you counsel well;' ' Fiend,'
-say I, ‘you counsel well:’ to be ruled by my
+say I, 'you counsel well:' to be ruled by my
 conscience, I should stay with the Jew my master,
 who, God bless the mark, is a kind of devil; and, to
 run away from the Jew, I should be ruled by the